 If you love to bake bread but haven’t delved into the world of sourdough yet, I encourage you to dive-in head first.

 If you don’t have a sourdough starter yet, jump right in.
 I’ll teach you how to make a sourdough starter from scratch.

 You can also read how I feed and maintain my sourdough starter to keep my starters (I have 3!) active.

 When you add unfed sourdough discard to a recipe, it’s not there to add extra leavening since it’s not really active.
 If the sourdough starter is not a leavener, why is it in there?

 The sourdough discard imparts an interesting texture and lovely complex flavor even if it’s not adding a big rise.

 Try my Sourdough Discard recipes or create your own.
-Each cup of sourdough discard can replace 4 oz of flour and 4 oz of liquid in almost any recipe.
+Each cup (about 8 oz) of sourdough discard can replace 4 oz of flour and 4 oz of liquid in almost any recipe.